Estimation and Inference for High Dimensional Generalized Linear Models: A Splitting and Smoothing Approach: Abstract

 \section{Abstract}

-In modern biomedical studies, focus has been shifted to estimate and explain the joint effects of high dimensional predictors (for example, molecular biomarkers) on a disease outcome (for example, onset of cancer).
-Quantifying the uncertainty of these estimates may aid in prevention strategies or treatment decisions for both patients and physicians.
-High dimensional inference, in terms of confidence intervals and hypothesis testing, has sparked interest, and much work has been done for linear regression.
-As there is lack of literature on inference for high dimensional generalized linear models, we propose a novel method with efficient algorithms to address this area, which accommodate a variety of outcomes, including normal, Binomial, and Poisson outcomes.
-We use multi-sample splitting, along with partial regression, to reduce the high dimensional problem to a sequence of low dimensional modeling.
-Splitting samples to two parts, we perform variable selection using one part, and conduct partial regression to estimate parameters with the rest of samples.
-Averaging the estimates over multiple splitting, we obtain the smoothed estimates, which are numerically stable and are consistent and asymptotically normal.
-We derive asymptotic results, which enable us to construct confidence intervals with proper coverage probabilities for all predictors.
-We conduct simulations to examine the finite sample performance of our proposal, apply our method to analyze a lung cancer cohort study, and have obtained some biologically meaningful results.
+The focus of modern biomedical studies {has gradually shifted} to {explanation and estimation of} joint effects of high dimensional predictors on disease {risks}.
+Quantifying uncertainty {in} these estimates may {provide valuable insight into} prevention strategies or treatment decisions for both patients and physicians.
+High dimensional inference, including confidence intervals and hypothesis testing, has sparked much interest. {While much} work has been done {in the} linear regression {setting,} there is lack of literature on inference for high dimensional generalized linear models{.
+We} propose a novel and computationally feasible method, which accommodates a variety of outcome types, including normal, {binomial}, and Poisson {data}.
+We use a ``splitting and smoothing'' approach, which splits samples into two parts, performs variable selection using one part and conducts partial {regression} with the other part.
+Averaging the estimates over multiple random {splits}, we obtain the smoothed estimates, which are numerically stable.
+We show that the estimates are consistent, asymptotically normal, and construct confidence intervals with proper coverage probabilities for all predictors.
+We examine the finite sample performance of our method by comparing it with the existing methods and applying it to analyze a lung cancer cohort study.